The Zillow API key you’re looking for doesn’t exist anymore. Zillow killed it on September 30, 2021.

 What do you get with your free API key?

-Every new Zillapi account gets 100 free credits.
+Every new Zillapi account gets 100 free credits at signup.
 No credit card required.
-Each successful API call (2xx response) costs 1 credit.
-Failed calls don’t count.
+Each successful API call (HTTP 2xx response) costs 1 credit.
+Failed calls don’t consume credits.

-100 credits is enough to build and test a working integration.
-Most developers burn through their free credits in a day of testing and then upgrade.
+That’s enough to build and test a complete integration.
+Most developers burn through their free credits in a day of testing and then upgrade to a paid plan.

 After the free credits, pricing is simple: